n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.github.md

+---
+title: GitHub node - n8n Documentation
+description: Documentation for the GitHub node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # GitHub

 The GitHub node allows you to automate work in GitHub, and integrate GitHub with other applications. n8n has built-in support for a wide range of GitHub features, including creating, updating, deleting, and editing files, repositories, issues, releases, and users.